Credit Cards Travel Credit Cards

 The Sapphire Reserve isn't just a great card for travel – it also offers valuable benefits with partners like Lyft and DoorDash.
 These perks can save you hundreds of dollars a year on rideshares, food delivery, and grocery shopping.

 • DoorDash benefits: The Sapphire Reserve offers a complimentary DoorDash DashPass membership for a minimum of one year, which normally costs $9.99 per month.
 Activation is required by Dec.
 31, 2027.
 With DashPass, you'll get $0 delivery fees and reduced service fees on eligible DoorDash orders over $12.
-Plus, you'll receive $60 in DoorDash credits each year ($5 per month) to use on your orders.
+Plus, you'll receive $60 in DoorDash credits each year ($5 per month) to use on your orders and you'll receive two $10 promos per month applicable to eligible non-restaurant orders.

 Here's an example of how much you could save with these benefits in your first year: